top of page

 DEPRIVED OF HIS LIBERTY SOLELY BECAUSE OF HIS RELIGIOUS FAITH

-Mr. Ahmad is an Ahmadi Muslim.
-The Working Group noted at the outset that the situation of Ahmadi Muslims remains under close attention by United Nations entities and recalled that it has already found arbitrary the deprivation of liberty of Ahmadi Muslims in Pakistan merely for exercising their legitimate right to freedom of religion and conscience.
+Malik Zaheer Ahmad is an Ahmadi Muslim.
+The Working Group noted at the outset that the situation of Ahmadi Muslims has been remaining under close attention by United Nations entities and recalled that it has already found arbitrary the deprivation of liberty of Ahmadi Muslims in Pakistan merely for exercising their legitimate right to freedom of religion and conscience.
 The Ahmadiyya Muslim Community was founded in 1889 and its adherents consider themselves Muslim, but the Constitution of Pakistan declares Ahmadi Muslims to be non-Muslim, and the Penal Code contains anti-Ahmadi and blasphemy provisions that prohibit Ahmadis from manifesting any aspect of their faith as Muslims.

 In the present case, two proceedings have been initiated against Mr. Ahmad.
-The first case involves allegations of possession of Ahmadi books prohibited under the anti-blasphemy laws of Pakistan.
-The second case involves previous charges, together with an accusation of directing two other Ahmadis to share Ahmadi books on an all-Ahmadi WhatsApp group in 2019.
+The first case involved allegations of possession of Ahmadi books prohibited under the anti-blasphemy laws of Pakistan.
+The second case involved previous charges, together with an accusation of directing two other Ahmadis to share Ahmadi books on an all-Ahmadi WhatsApp group in 2019.

-Mr. Ahmad has been held in pretrial detention for more than two and half years, and a trial is not yet scheduled, which led the Working Group to conclude that the continued pretrial detention of Mr. Ahmad lacks legal basis, is arbitrary and falls under category I.
+At the time of the source’s communication, Mr. Ahmad had been held in pre-trial detention for more than two and half years, and a trial was not yet scheduled, which led the Working Group to conclude that the continued pre-trial detention of Mr. Ahmad lacked legal basis, rendering it arbitrary under category I.

-More, the Working Group found that Mr. Ahmad was deprived of his liberty as a result of the exercise of his rights to freedom of expression, freedom of religion and conscience and peaceful assembly under articles 18, 19 and 20 of the Universal Declaration of Human Rights and articles 18, 19 and 22 of the Covenant and is arbitrary under category II.
+Moreover, the Working Group found that Mr. Ahmad was deprived of his liberty as a result of the exercise of his rights to freedom of expression, freedom of religion and conscience and peaceful assembly under articles 18, 19 and 20 of the Universal Declaration of Human Rights and articles 18, 19 and 22 of the Covenant, rendering his detention arbitrary under category II.

 A DISCRIMINATORY PATTERN OF PERSECUTION AGAINST AHMADI MUSLIMS IN PAKISTAN